shipsaas/ready/README.md

 - Countries (with data)
 - Currencies (with data)
-- Languages
+- Languages (with English)
 - Translations (dynamic translations)
+- Events (event sourcing)
+- Files
 - Roles & Permissions (role-based)
-- Files
-- Events (event sourcing)
 - ...

-Once you install the Laravel SaaS Ready, you got multiple things under your hands, let's build great & awesome products.
+Once you install the ShipSaaS Ready, you got multiple generic under your hands, let's build awesome products.

 ## Installation

 ### Install the dependency

+After hitting the `laravel new your-super-product`, you would install Ready immediately :wink:

 ```bash
 composer require sethsandaru/laravel-saas-ready
 ```

 ### Publish the configuration

-So you can add your desired configurations
+Export the `config` file to change your desired configurations of ShipSaas Ready

 ```bash
 php artisan vendor:publish --tag=saas-ready